Louis

 Notable People Named Louis

-Louis Riel was a Canadian politician and founder of Manitoba, known for leading resistance movements to defend Métis rights and identity.
+Louis Riel was a Canadian politician and Metis leader who founded Manitoba and led two resistance movements to defend Metis rights as Canada expanded westward.

-Louis St. Laurent - Louis Stephen St. Laurent was a Canadian lawyer and politician who served as the 12th prime minister of Canada from 1948 to 1957.
+Louis St. Laurent - Louis Stephen St. Laurent was the 12th prime minister of Canada from 1948 to 1957.

-Louis Isadore Kahn was an influential Estonian-born American architect known for founding his own atelier and teaching at prestigious institutions such as Yale School of Architecture and the University of Pennsylvania.
+Louis Isadore Kahn was an Estonian born American architect based in Philadelphia who founded his own practice in 1935 and later taught at Yale and the University of Pennsylvania.

-Louis Braille was a French educator who invented the braille reading and writing system for visually impaired individuals, which is still widely used today.
+Louis Braille was a French educator who invented the braille reading system for the visually impaired still used worldwide today.

-Louis Faidherbe - Louis Léon César Faidherbe was a French general and colonial administrator known for creating the Senegalese Tirailleurs during his time as governor of Senegal.
+Louis Faidherbe - Louis Leon Cesar Faidherbe was a French general and colonial administrator who, as governor of Senegal, founded the Senegalese Tirailleurs.

 Mariana Castillo Morales